How to Calculate PSAT Score: 3-Step Score Calculator

 Scaled, or equated, scores are the final section scores you'll receive on the PSAT.
 These scores use a scale of 160-760, with each accounting for half your total PSAT score.

-As we discussed previously, raw-score-to-scaled-score conversions vary slightly with each PSAT due to differences in equating formulas.
+As we discussed previously, raw-score-to-scaled-score conversions vary slightly with each PSAT due to differences in equating formulas (this is especially true now that the PSAT uses adaptive testing).
 Thus, the conversion charts we use for our examples below will not apply exactly to all PSATs.
 (Remember, our examples are all based on a specific test — PSAT Practice Test #1!)

 Now, let's take a look at how to calculate your scaled PSAT scores.